Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

 </details>

-## The Emotional Connect
+## The Idea Environment

-Alex understands that crafting the proper invites is just the start.
-The party needs to reflect the diverse emotional landscapes of the Enneagram types, offering each guest an experience that resonates with their personality.
+Now that we have the invites down, lets look what the ideal party looks like for each Enneagram type.

-### The Party Setup for Each Enneagram Type
+### The Party Setup for a Each Enneagram Type

 <details>
-<summary class="accordion">Party Setup for Type 1- The Reformer</summary>
+<summary class="accordion">The Type 1- The Reformer Party Vibe</summary>

 - **Environment**: Keep the setting organized and structured.
 Have clear guidelines for the event to maintain order.
 - **Activities**: Include activities with a purpose or benefit, like a charity auction or a group discussion on a relevant topic, to engage their sense of right and wrong.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 2- The Helper</summary>
+<summary class="accordion">The Type 2- The Helper Party Vibe</summary>

 - **Environment**: Create a warm, welcoming atmosphere where they can nurture and be nurtured.
 - **Activities**: Provide opportunities for them to help out, like assisting in the kitchen or greeting guests, making them feel valued and needed.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 3- The Achiever</summary>
+<summary class="accordion">The Type 3- The Achiever Party Vibe</summary>

 - **Environment**: Ensure the setting is somewhat upscale or impressive.
 Recognition and status should be subtly evident.
 - **Activities**: Include elements where they can showcase their talents or achievements, like a brief awards ceremony or a talent show.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 4- The Individualist</summary>
+<summary class="accordion">The Type 4- The Individualist Party Vibe</summary>

 - **Environment**: Create a unique, aesthetically pleasing setting with opportunities for self-expression.
 - **Activities**: Incorporate creative elements like an art corner, poetry readings, or a space for musical performances.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 5- The Investigator</summary>
+<summary class="accordion">The Type 5- The Investigator Party Vibe</summary>

 - **Environment**: Offer a space where they can retreat for quiet contemplation.
 A corner with books or interesting articles can be a good addition.
 - **Activities**: Include intellectually stimulating activities, like a trivia game or a discussion circle on intriguing topics.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 6- The Loyalist</summary>
+<summary class="accordion">The Type 6- The Loyalist Party Vibe</summary>

 - **Environment**: Focus on creating a secure, stable atmosphere.
 Make sure safety measures are visible.
 - **Activities**: Plan group activities that build trust and camaraderie, like team-building exercises or group games.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 7- The Enthusiast</summary>
+<summary class="accordion">The Type 7- The Enthusiast Party Vibe</summary>

 - **Environment**: Ensure the setting is lively and flexible, with room for spontaneity.
 - **Activities**: Incorporate a variety of fun, high-energy activities like a dance-off, a scavenger hunt, or an impromptu karaoke session.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 8- The Challenger</summary>
+<summary class="accordion">The Type 8- The Challenger Party Vibe</summary>

 - **Environment**: Create an open space for assertiveness and intensity.
 - **Activities**: Set up debates, competitive games, or activities that allow them to demonstrate strength and leadership.

 </details>
 <details>
-<summary class="accordion">Party Setup for Type 9- The Peacemaker</summary>
+<summary class="accordion">The Type 9- The Peacemaker Party Vibe</summary>

 - **Environment**: Aim for a relaxed, comfortable setting where everyone feels included.
 - **Activities**: Facilitate group activities that are non-competitive and inclusive, like group storytelling or a collaborative art project.

 </details>

-## The Philosophical Twist

-This party transcends mere socializing; it's akin to a modern-day symposium reminiscent of gatherings held by Greek philosophers.
-Each conversation and interaction offers a deeper understanding and empathy.
-For an in-depth exploration of how different Enneagram types contribute to the dynamics of a party, delve into our comprehensive blog [here](/blog/enneagram/enneagram-types-at-party), enriching your perspective on hosting a memorable and meaningful event.

-## The Aftermath

-Reflecting on the event, Alex realizes the party was more than a social gathering; it was a journey into the heart of human emotions and connections, a source of immense pride and a testament to their ability to bring together diverse personalities.

-## Conclusion
+## Wrap up 🎉

-Your next social gathering can transcend the ordinary by applying these insights into the human psyche.
-If intrigued by the world of the Enneagram, join the 9takes community, where every question unlocks a new perspective.
-Start your journey of exploration and understanding by signing up now.
+Hopefully this helps you throw a great party!

+To dive deeper and see how each Enneagram type behaves at a party checkout this blog [here](/blog/enneagram/enneagram-types-at-party).

 <svelte:head>